jank-lang/jank/README.md

 ## Strings
 For now, due to the simplicity of the parser, parens in string need to be escaped.
 This will change, but it's very low priority.

+## Native API
+Native types and functions can be exposed through the native API, which is in C++.
+Though currently only exposed in the compiler, there's planned support for loading dynamic libraries *at compile-time* which specify wrappers around native code.
+An example might be OpenGL, glfw, or other similar packages.

 ## Building
 To build, follow the normal steps:
 ```bash